GENERAL

 • Students can pursue an MD or an MS with different specializations after they complete their MBBS.

-• Students who finish MBBS degree in India can become general physicians and can earn ₹5-12 lakhs per annum.
+• Students who finish MBBS degree in India can become general physicians and can earn ₹5-12 LPA.

 Everybody can not be eligible for studying the MBBS course, as there are certain criteria for studying this course.
-Here they are; all those who fit into this eligibility criteria can study MBBS
+All those who fit into this eligibility criteria can study MBBS:

 • The basic criteria for minimum marks can differ; however, the general criteria are that applicants should have at least 50% marks.